 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-paranormal romance, historical fiction that was published by Berkley on March 25, 2014 and has 319 pages.
+paranormal romance, historical fiction in Paperback edition that was published by Berkley on March 25, 2014 and has 319 pages.

 Explore it on Goodreads or Amazon.